Free Consultation, Local Delivery, Repairs, Sales, and More

 Turning bed mattresses aka lateral rotation mattresses are designed specifically for individuals who are quadriplegic to help them stay comfortable and reduce the risk of pressure sores.
 They feature a motorized system that can be used to rotate the bed at regular intervals.
 This helps reduce the risk of pressure sores and other skin problems associated with long-term immobility.

-Best mattress for stroke patient?
+Best mattress for patient that has a stroke with paralysis?

 The best type of mattress for a stroke patient is one that is designed for pressure relief and comfort.
-Therapetuic foam is a popular choice for stroke patients, as it contours to the body and can help reduce pressure points that can cause discomfort.
+Therapeutic foam is a popular choice for stroke patients, as it contours to the body and can help reduce pressure points that can cause discomfort.
 Pressure-relieving mattresses, such as air-filled mattresses can also be beneficial.
 Additionally, adjustable beds can help stroke patients find a comfortable sleeping position, as they can be adjusted to different angles and heights.

 Best mattress for cerebral palsy?